Quercus robur: Uses

+Additionally, although bitter due to their high tannin content, the acorns can be roasted and ground into a coffee substitute.

 In culture

 In the Scandinavian countries, oaks were considered the "thunderstorm trees", representing Thor, the god of thunder.
 A Finnish myth is that the World tree, a great oak which grew to block the movement of the sky, sunlight and moonlight, had to be felled, releasing its magic, thus creating the Milky Way.
 The oak tree also had a symbolic value in France.
 Some oaks were considered sacred by the Gauls; druids would cut down the mistletoe growing on them.
 Even after Christianization, oak trees were considered to protect as lightning would strike them rather than on nearby inhabitation.
 Such struck trees would often be turned into places of worship, like the Chêne chapelle.

 In 1746, all oak trees in Finland were legally classified as royal property, and oaks had enjoyed legal protection already from the 17th century.
 The oak is also the regional tree of the Southwest Finland region.

 During the French Revolution, oaks were often planted as trees of freedom.
 One such tree, planted during the 1848 Revolution, survived the destruction of Oradour-sur-Glane by the Nazis.
 After the announcement of General Charles de Gaulle's death, caricaturist Jacques Faizant represented him as a fallen oak.

 In Germany, the oak tree can be found in several paintings of Caspar David Friedrich and in "Of the life of a Good-For-Nothing" written by Joseph Freiherr von Eichendorff as a symbol of the state protecting every citizen.

 In Serbia the oak is a national symbol, having been part of the historical coat of arms of the Socialist Republic of Serbia, the historical coat of arms and flags of the Principality of Serbia, as well as the current traditional coat of arms and flag of Vojvodina.